markevans/dragonfly/extra_docs/ExampleUseCases.md

 Now you can benefit use Dragonfly in the normal way, benefitting from super-fast images served straight from Heroku's cache!

+NOTE: HEROKU'S CACHE IS CLEARED EVERY TIME YOU DEPLOY.
-The only downside is that Heroku's cache is cleared every time you deploy, so if this is an issue you may want to look into using something like a Memcached add-on, or maybe an after-deploy hook for hitting specific Dragonfly urls you want to cache, etc.
+If this is an issue you may want to look into using something like a Memcached add-on, or maybe an after-deploy hook for hitting specific Dragonfly urls you want to cache, etc.
 It won't be a problem for most sites though.